 Defense Contractor Fraud Qui Tam Lawyer Handles Defense Contractor Fraud Qui Tam Lawsuits by Texas Defense Contractor Fraud Qui Tam Lawyer Jason S. Coomer

-During the Civil War, the United States enacted the Federal Civil False Claims Act in response to corrupt defense contractors that were defrauding the United States out of vast amounts of money and putting troops at risk by supplying troops with defective products and faulty war equipment.
-Since the Civil War, many fraudulent defense contractors and other corrupt government contractors have tried to defraud the United States and Department of Defense by seeking payment from the government for defective products, services that were never provided, and dangerous products.
+During the Civil War, the United States enacted the Federal Civil False Claims Act in response to corrupt defense contractors that were defrauding the United States out of vast amounts of money.
+These corrupt defense contractors not only were stealing from the government, but they put troops at risk by supplying troops with defective products and faulty war equipment.
+Since the Civil War, many fraudulent defense contractors and other corrupt government contractors have defrauded the United States and Department of Defense by seeking payment from the government for defective products, services that were never provided, and dangerous products.

 If you are aware of a corrupt defense contractor or other large government contractor that is defrauding the United States Government out of millions or billions of dollars and or is selling the United States Defective Goods or Services, contact Texas Defense Contractor Fraud Lawyer, Jason Coomer, for a free online review of your potential Defense Contractor Fraud Lawsuit.
 Feel free to also use our online submission form.